Loading

 assumption

-After earthquakes, explosions, or structural failures, the operating conditions are unlike anything a standard robot is designed for.
-Floors are uneven.
-Corridors are blocked.
-There is no GPS.
-Lighting is unpredictable.
-And every second of delay matters.
+After earthquakes, explosions, or structural failures, the operating conditions are not like anything a standard robot is designed for.
+Floors are uneven, corridors are blocked, there is no GPS, and lighting is unpredictable.
+Every second of delay matters.

 Wheeled platforms lose traction on rubble and cannot climb over obstacles more than a few centimetres tall.
-Aerial robots struggle with endurance and cannot get close enough to debris piles to be useful.
+Aerial robots have short endurance and cannot get close enough to debris piles to be useful.
 Legged robots are different.
-They can step over obstacles, maintain balance on uneven ground, navigate narrow passages, and carry sensor payloads deep into environments no human should enter.
+They can step over obstacles, keep balance on uneven ground, move through narrow passages, and carry sensor payloads deep into environments no human should enter.

-The challenge is making them autonomous enough to do this reliably without constant operator input.
+The hard part is making them autonomous enough to do this reliably without constant operator input.
 That is what this project worked toward.

 Operating conditions